What is Chiropractic Course?: Courses, Fees, Top Institutes, Careers & Salary 2025

 Chiropractor Course: Syllabus

-These programs typically include coursework in anatomy, physiology, pathology, and biomechanics, combined with hands-on clinical training.
+These courses generally include coursework in anatomy, physiology, pathology and biomechanics, along with clinical training.

 The Chiropractor course comprises 4200 hours of classroom study, laboratory work and clinical experience.
-Of the four years, the first two years are devoted to imparting knowledge on certain Chiropractor course subjects tabled below:
+Of the four years, the first two years are devoted to knowledge on certain Chiropractor course subjects tabled below -

 Chiropractic Syllabus |